BlueBrain/nexus/CONTRIBUTING.md

     ```shell
     git push origin my-fix-branch
     ```
+* Please sign our [Contributor License Agreement (CLA)](#cla) before sending Pull Requests (PR).
+  We cannot accept code without this.
-* In GitHub, send a pull request to the `master` branch of the relevant component.
+* In GitHub, send a Pull Request to the `master` branch of the upstream repository of the relevant component.
 * If we suggest changes then:
   * Make the required updates.
   * Re-run the test suites to ensure tests are still passing.